HadySafa/Readify-Backend/README.md

 - Integrated **Hangfire** to schedule background jobs (outside the main request/response flow).
 - Example: Notification feature that sends reminders about due dates and overdue books.

+### Data Integrity

+- Implemented database transactions in the borrowing feature to ensure atomic operations where borrowing records and available copies update always succeed or fail together.

 ### Business Logic Highlights